 Three Reasons Why Wisdom Tooth Extraction Is Needed

 There are certain times when tooth extraction may be necessary.
-However, many dentists recommend patients elect to have a wisdom tooth extraction for preventive reasons before symptoms show up.
+However, many dentists recommend patients elect to have a for preventive reasons before symptoms show up.
 This review discusses three common reasons why wisdom tooth extraction may be necessary.

 Reasons to consider wisdom tooth extraction

 The most notable reasons to consider wisdom tooth extraction are to create more space in the jaw and prevent overcrowding, ensure impacted teeth do not damage the gums or adjacent molars, and reduce the risk of oral infections and other oral health concerns.
 The following is a more in-depth look at each reason to consider treatment.